efene/efene.github.io/_sources/language-introduction.txt

                              divide_two(A, B)
                          end])

-Instead of prividing a variable or a simple function call we wanted to do three operations, if that's what's required then what you need is a begin ... end block.
+Instead of providing a variable or a simple function call we wanted to do three operations, if that's what's required then what you need is a begin ... end block.